Swimrun Paddles -

 A woman's hand inside the straps of a black swimrun paddle for ladiesMogsy's swimrun paddle

-GETTING BACK TO THE "WHY" - how much faster can you go?
-When I talked to several other experienced swimrunners, they all estimated that they could swim faster by about one minute per 1000 meters.
+Research shows that you can swim faster by about one minute per 1000 meters.
 AT LEAST.
 So if you have an event with several swims adding up to 5 kilometers or more, that's a 5 minute difference!
 MINIMUM!
 So definitely worth swimming with paddles.

-BUT here's my tip; it's more effort to swim with paddles, so you MUST train for it.
+Here's my tip; it's more effort to swim with paddles, so you MUST train for it.
 During your pool sessions (which should be based around speedwork/repetitions), you should wear the paddles for at least 75% of the session.

 And in your open water swim sessions, be it lake or sea, you should wear your paddles for the entire swim.
 It MUST become second nature to swim with paddles!